-Reporting accurate information would avoid disputes, administrative cost, and strained relationships with physicians.
-Multichannel orchestrated communication can also ensure that information is well organized and delivered to physicians quickly and compliantly with or without in-person visits.
+Reporting accurate information will help avoid disputes, administrative cost, and strained relationships with physicians.
+Orchestrated multichannel communication can also ensure that information is well organized and delivered to physicians quickly and compliantly, with or without in-person visits.

 What Is At Stake?